7th Infantry Division (South Korea): History

 During the Korean War, the 7th Infantry Division served a total of 28 battles.
 In particular, the Yeongcheon at the time to perform on the defense division president received a citation for troops to destroy the two Democratic People's Republic of Korea in battle of the world.

-The division first started from Youngsan, Seoul on June 10, 1949.
-The division first saw combat on September 14, 1949, in an operation on Jirisan Mt. to fight Communist guerillas.
-This division was, after the fall of Taejon, only had a few hundred survivors to participate in the Battle of Pusan Perimeter.
-During the Battle of Pusan Perimeter, The 7th Infantry Division regrouped with the 3rd, 5th, and 8th infantry regiments to become what formation they have, and destroyed size of two divisions of North Korean army during the Battle of YeongCheon.
+The division started from Youngsan, Seoul on June 10, 1949 and first saw combat on September 14, 1949, in an operation on Jirisan Mt. to fight Communist guerillas.
+After the fall of Taejon, the division only had a few hundred survivors to participate in the Battle of Pusan Perimeter.
+During the Battle of Pusan Perimeter, the 7th Infantry Division regrouped with the 3rd, 5th, and 8th infantry regiments to become what formation they have, and destroyed size of two divisions of North Korean army during the Battle of YeongCheon.